QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 <input type="text" name="xxx" value="default value">
 ```

-➡️ For checkbox, you can use the property `checked`.
+➡️ For "checkbox", you can use the property `checked`.

 ➡️ For radio buttons, every input field **must have the same name**.